Vegetable soup recipes can be as easy as stirring a pot – in fact that’s mostly what making soup is all about – stirring the pot!

 Growing it yourself is easy.
 It will come back year after year in ideal conditions.
 Find out how to grow lovage in this quick download.

-Find it on the herbs and healing page
+Find it on the herb books page

 Start off most vegetable soup recipes by preparing the vegetables and covering with water.
 If you prefer a meaty taste, use a beef or chicken stock instead of water.